Blantyre mining disaster: Memorial

 The mine owner erected a 5.5-metre-tall granite monument to mark the two explosion disasters.
 An engraved dedication reads: "William Dixon Ltd—in memory of 240 of their workmen who were killed by explosions in Blantyre Colliery on 22 October 1877 and 2 July 1879 and many of whom are buried here".
-There is also a memorial to the Catholic miners killed in the disaster of October 1877 which is located in Dalbeath Cemetery, London Road, Glasgow.
+There is also a memorial to the Catholic miners killed in the disaster of October 1877 which is located in Dalbeth Cemetery, London Road, Glasgow.
 In addition a memorial commemorating the centenary is located at Blantyre Cross, Blantyre.
 An incomplete list of the deaths is given in Veverka 2015.

 Music

 Irish folk artist Christy Moore recorded a song called "Blantyre Explosion".
 It appears on his 1985 album Ordinary Man.
 It had previously been recorded by Ewan MacColl and Dick Gaughan.
 The exact origin of the song is unknown, but it is thought to have been collected by A. L. Lloyd from an unnamed local singer.
 The text first appears in LLoyd's 1951 book "coaldust ballads".